Bachelor's Degree in Criminal Justice

-The College of Public and International Affairs Bachelor, BA, in Criminal Justice and Human Security degree program, allows students interested in pursuing a career in criminal justice to develop expertise in the international dimensions of public safety.
+The College of Public and International Affairs Bachelor, BA, in Criminal Justice and Human Security degree program allows students interested in pursuing a career in criminal justice to develop expertise in the international dimensions of public safety.
+Earn your bachelor's in criminal justice in CT at the University of Bridgeport.

 Students in the degree may choose from one of three areas of concentration